 California -- the most populated state in the U.S. -- continued to hold onto the number one position as of 2013 when the Census Bureau estimated its population at 38,332,521.
 According to the Bureau of Labor Statistics (BLS.gov), 14,714,530 Californians were employed as of May 2013.

 More than one third of those employed in California -- almost 5.5 million -- work in office support, sales, food preparation and serving occupations.
-If those types of jobs are not calling your name, you may want to learn more about the California tech schools offering training for dozens of in-demand occupations.
+If those types of jobs are not calling your name, you may want to learn more about the California technical schools offering training for dozens of in-demand occupations.

 California's economy offers its residents an extremely varied menu of career paths from which to choose.
 It leads the nation in such sectors as agriculture, hi-tech and bio-tech, tourism, manufacturing, and entertainment.
 Not only do those industries require employees, so do all of the sectors that support them and the millions of state residents who depend on services and infrastructure like health care, personal care and transportation.